Hardware-in-the-Loop (HIL) Systems

 Frequently Asked Questions

-What is Hardware-in-the-Loop (HIL) testing?
+What is the difference between Hardware-in-the-Loop (HIL) and Processor-in-the-Loop (PIL)?

 How does HIL testing improve system development?